 Epoxy Garage Floor Paint

-Two Pack Epoxy Floor Paint is suitable for use on Concrete, Stone & Brick and Suitably primed Metal floors where excellent chemical resistance is required.
-Providing a highly protective finish for:
+Epoxy Garage Floor Paint is suitable for use on concrete, brick and primed metal floors where there is heavy vehicle traffic and where excellent chemical resistance is required.
+It provides a highly protective finish for:

 - Garage Workshop